Covid antibodies ‘tumbling’ among elderly, experts warn

 “Those who are most frail must not be the first to lose vital protection.
 So far, only the most vulnerable 1 per cent of society are certain to receive a third jab, those with a severely weakened immune system.
 It’s now September and we are still waiting to find out about who else will receive a booster jab.”

-The ONS report, released on Wednesday, said: “Our survey shows that in recent weeks up to the week beginning 9 August 2021.
-The percentage of adults testing positive for antibodies increased or remained high for all age groups but is starting to decline slightly in the older age groups across all four UK countries.”
+The ONS report, released on Wednesday, said: “Our survey shows that in recent weeks up to the week beginning 9 August 2021, the percentage of adults testing positive for antibodies increased or remained high for all age groups but is starting to decline slightly in the older age groups across all four UK countries.”

 It continued: “Since the end of July 2021, antibody positivity has decreased among those aged 70 years and over.”

-The Joint Committee on Vaccination and Immunisation (JCVI) announced on Wednesday that third doses would be given to around half a million extremely vulnerable Britons, but a decision has not been announced on the long-awaited autumn booster programme.
+The Joint Committee on Vaccination and Immunisation (JCVI) announced on Wednesday that third doses would be given to about half a million extremely vulnerable Britons, but a decision has not been announced on the long-awaited autumn booster programme.

-Scientists were urged to speed up the booster vaccinations for adults, with head of the Health Select Committee, Jeremy Hunt, saying that extra-jabs were “clearly working” in Israel.
+Scientists were urged to speed up the booster vaccinations for adults, with the chair of the Health and Social Care Committee, Jeremy Hunt, saying that extra jabs were “clearly working” in Israel.
 He added: “The clear lesson for the UK seems to be get on with booster jabs, not just for the clinically vulnerable but for everyone.”

-Professor Carl Heneghan, an epidemiologist at the University of Oxford, said the falling antibody numbers among the elderly were “not that unexpected”.
+Professor Carl Heneghan, an epidemiologist at the University of Oxford, said falling antibody numbers among the elderly were “not that unexpected”.

 This means that the elderly’s immune response to acute infections declines over time, as does the long-term “immune memory acquired by vaccinations and from prior infections”.